Page Summary

 you have both a remotely-hosted model and a locally-bundled model, it might make

-sense to perform this check when instantiating the ObjectDetector
+sense to perform this check when instantiating the ObjectDetector: create a

 detector from the remote model if it's been downloaded, and from the local model